Stage II breast cancer

-Stage 2 indicates a slightly more advanced form of breast cancer.
-At this stage, the cancer cells have spread beyond the original location and into the surrounding breast tissue, and the tumor is larger than in stage 1 disease.
-However, stage 2 means the cancer has not spread to a distant part of the body.
+Stage II breast cancer indicates a slightly more advanced form of breast cancer.
+At this stage, the cancer cells have spread beyond the original location and into the surrounding breast tissue, and the tumor is larger than in stage I disease.
+However, stage II means the cancer has not spread to a distant part of the body.

-At Stage 2A, one of the following is true:
+At stage IIA, one of the following is true: